kaylahannen/cse15l-lab-reports/Lab 1.md

 I ran the cat command from the messages directory (within the lecture1 directory) with a file argument.
 The terminal printed the contents of the file.
 This occurred because cat can function to print the contents of a single file.
 There was no error produced.

-Interestingly, none of this cases produced any messages referring to these actions as "errors".
-Obviously, these commands have been made to handle all of these exceptions to their ideal functions.
-I chose to refer to all cases that did not match the explicit intention of tehse commands as "errors".